TomHeaven/msba_reid/README.md

 `National University of Defense Technology, China`

-This repository contains code for our paper [MSBA: Multiple Scales, Branches and Attention Network With Bag of Tricks for Person Re-Identification](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9052718), in which we have achieved the state-of-the-art performance on Market1501, DukeMTMC-reid, CUHK03(Detected) and MSMT17 datasets up to 2020.02.
+This repository contains code for our paper [MSBA: Multiple Scales, Branches and Attention Network With Bag of Tricks for Person Re-Identification](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9052718), in which we have achieved the state-of-the-art performance on Market1501, DukeMTMC-reid, CUHK03(Detected) and MSMT17 datasets as of Feb, 2020.
 Please note the "state-of-the-art" is under restriction of no inference tricks and no additional information other than image contents.
 Namely, the results in the paper is without re-ranking or flipping, and the model does not take advantage of temporal information.
+Besides, the computation complexity of the network backbone should not be greater than Resnet-50.

 The model proposed by the paper is named MSBA (Multiple Scales, Branches and Attention) network.
 Details and tricks are available at [our paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9052718).